Helping Elderly Parents: The Complete Guide

 This file should include:

-• Their birth and marriage certificates.
+• Birth and marriage certificates.

-• Copy of their most recent tax returns.
+• Copies of recent tax returns.

-• Original deed of trust for their home.
+• Original deed of trust for home.

-Create a payment schedule
+Create a Payment Schedule

 In the event that you’ll need to start taking over your parents’ bills, knowing ahead of time what needs to be paid and when will make the transition much smoother.